wxnerd/rPints/README.md

+A fork of the original RaspberryPints project, with hopes to update the software and share with fellow brewers.

+//Original Project README.md below//

-RaspberryPints (RPints) is a digital upgrade to the conventional chalkboard taplist, created just for the home brewer.
+RaspberryPints (rPints) is a digital upgrade to the conventional chalkboard taplist, created just for the home brewer.
 Display your current beers on tap with a sleek, digital presentation.
 Manage your beers, recipes, kegs, and taps with our built-in tracking system.

 Licensing: